blockprotocol/blockprotocol/site/README.md

 API-published blocks are uploaded to S3-compatible storage (e.g. R2).
 This is not necessary for blocks added to the `hub/` folder in the repo.

+During local development, an S3-compatible service (`minio`) is automatically started, and can be used with the environment variables listed in the local [site](#bp-site) instructions.
+You typically should not need to connect to remote storage during local development.

 Avatars are uploaded to the `avatars/(user.id)` folder within the bucket root.
 When running in development environments, avatars go to the `dev/avatars/(user.id)` folder of the bucket.